Detox/core/design.md

 Public key acts as ID and secret is a random unique string used for authentication.

-Secret might be of 2 kinds.
+Secret might be one of 2 kinds.
 The first is used for friendship requests and is not unique to a friend (MAY be changed at any time to prevent unwanted friendship requests).
 Once friendship is established friends generate a unique secret that they use during discovery for authentication between them, typically this secret is larger as user doesn't need to type it and is not needed to be rotated.
 If friendship is revoked by one friend the other one will not be able to connect using old secret and will need to request friendship again.
 A friend MAY notify the other one about revocation.